 Waffles and Pancakes

 These make a really quick and filling breakfast or snack.
 Just add some eggs, a pinch of salt, and a little melted butter.
+Or try this super simple sourdough pancakes recipe.

 You can do these with cold sourdough starter straight from the fridge, but if you do that, you might want to add some baking soda to help them rise more.
 If you use active starter, the pancakes will rise nicely on their own.